elijahr/python-autopxd2/README.md

 ### Stub Headers:

-To prevent generating Cython code for `#include <foo>` system headers, python-autopxd2 uses stubbed headers.
-These are installed with the package and are located in the `autopxd/stubs` directory.
+To prevent generating Cython code for `#include <foo>` system headers, python-autopxd2 uses stubbed headers located in `autopxd/stubs/`.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on regenerating them.

-To regenerate the stub headers, use the `regenerate_stubs.py` script.
-This script downloads the necessary libc stub headers and optionally generates macOS stub headers.
-This is rarely necessary: only when libc or macOS introduce new header files.
-Submit a pull request with the updated files.